 Hop on Over to a Craft Brewery

 Day 1 was all about the wine.
 Today, make it beer.
-Kaikōura’s Emporium Brewery is a great place to enjoy some local brews.
+Kaikōura’s Emporium Brewing is a great place to enjoy some local brews.

-The folks there won three medals at the 2017 annual Brewer’s Guild Awards, so rest assured, Emporium has something for the casual beer drinker and the connoisseur alike.
+The folks there won three medals at the 2018 Annual Brewer’s Guild Awards, so rest assured, Emporium has something for the casual beer drinker and the connoisseur alike.
 Buy a bottle or two, or fill up a flagon or rigger for the road.